ADMISSIONS, RECRUITMENT AND GATEWAY SERVICES

 As a service to the students of other educational institutions, North Central State College can be utilized as a proctoring site for non-NC State exams or COMPASS placement assessment for admission to another college.
 A $25 fee applies to each exam or COMPASS assessment appointment.

-The Proctoring Center is located in the Student Success Center, Kee Hall, Room 136, and the hours are by appointment only.
+The Proctoring Center is located in the Student Success and Transition Center, Kee Hall in Room 136, and the hours are by appointment only.

 Courses can be dropped from a schedule through the withdrawal date established on the academic calendar for the term.
 Student initiated withdrawals are processed in the Office of Student Records (see Withdrawing from a Course).

 Students are required to pay fees or arrange for fee payment on an installment basis by the payment deadline in each registration period.
 Students with unpaid fees may be administratively withdrawn from classes after the payment deadline has passed.
 Formal confirmation of class availability and fee adjustments can be obtained through the Office of Student Records and/or the Cashier's Office.